FDiot/code_tympan3/doc/developer/building.rst

 Tests
 =====

-Most of the tests are currently implemented in C++ using GTest_.
-The test driver used is CTest_ which integrates very well with.
+Most of the tests are currently implemented in C++ using GTest_, only the GUI-related ones are implemented using QTest.
+In both cases the test driver used is CTest_ which integrates very well with CMake.

 The :file:`tympan-utils.cmake` notably provides the CMake function ``configure_gtest_target`` which is called on the test executable to setup the right dependencies for GTest and register the test with CTest_.

+An analogous function is provided for QTest.
+Contrary to ``configure_gtest_target`` which configures an *existing* executable target, ``add_qtest_executable`` creates itself a *new* executable target from the sources: this allows it to launch MOC and add the generated sources to the executable.

 ..
 References